loopbackio/loopback-connector-mysql/README.md

 ## Running Tests

-These tests are mainly integration tests, meaning you will need to run using our preconfigured test server.
+The tests in this repository are mainly integration tests.
+This means you will need to run them using our preconfigured test server.

 1. Ask a core developer for instructions on how to set up test server credentials on your machine
 2. `npm test`